 The CMS integration assumes that each environment has its own Find index.
 It also assumes that content is added and removed through the CMS API.
 This means that:

 - Each developer should have their own development index unless you use a shared database.

 - Each server environment (test, staging, etc.) should have its own index unless they use a shared database.

 - If content is removed or added in ways other than the CMS API (for instance, using a database restore/rollback), you should run the scheduled job for re-indexing.

-If the above guidelines are not followed, the search and querying functionality may appear to work but produce unexpected results.
-For instance, the GetContentResult method returns less content than its TotalMatching property reports.
+If any of the above guidelines is not met, the search and querying functionality may appear to work but produce unexpected results.
+For instance, the GetContentResult method returning less content than its TotalMatching property reports.
 This might happen if two developers use the same index, and one of them publishes a page that does not exist in the other developer's database.